Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Acute Coronary Syndromes.md

 ## Acute Management
 - Determine if alternate cause of ST elevation (i.e. type 2 MI) and manage that cause accordingly
 - Call senior doctor and obtain an urgent cardiology consult
-- Move to resuscitation bay or apply defibrillator pads
+- Move to resuscitation bay and apply defibrillator pads
 - Indications for reperfusion therapy for STEMI:
 	- Presented to hospital within 12 hours of chest pain/AMI symptoms
 	- Or if >12 hours since symptom onset any of: